livecode/livecode-ide/notes/feature-8.0-dp-3_ide.md

 been changed, however:

 The 'New Mainstack' item now has a submenu with a range of size choices, as well as the option to create a script-only stack.
-Selecting script-only stack will prompt a choice of name, ans subsequently open the stack in the script editor.
+Selecting script-only stack will prompt a choice of name, and subsequently open the stack in the script editor.

 We have centralised the building and handling of contextual menus in the menubar script, thereby